 Do you believe in haunted houses?
 From my personal experiences the last 15+ years as a realtor, I present my top three haunted house stories.
 Names and addresses and actual photos are omitted or changed, to protect clients.
 These tales are about real houses in the Joplin area, owned, sold, bought, and lived in by real people.

 Realtors are not required, by law, to disclose that a house is haunted.
 It is considered stigmatizing to the property to reveal such information.
 There are many ways for a house to be haunted.
 It’s energy that gets trapped in a home.
-Grief, fear, pain, illness…both physical and mental, can pool in a house and affect it, sometime by creating an uneasiness or heaviness.
+Grief, fear, pain, illness…both physical and mental, can pool in a house and affect it, sometimes by creating an uneasiness or a heaviness.
 And sometimes the energy gets caught in a loop, and plays over and over again like a song stuck on repeat.

 Do I think it’s a good idea for my clients to know what I’m picking up, intuitively, in a house?
 Yes, but it also depends on the clients.
 If they consciously or unconsciously react to what I can feel, I share.
 If they seem oblivious or closed off to hearing that the house has a “presence”, I refrain and trust that they will make a decision that feels right for them.